Skip to content

 About the Unit Price Comparator

 Unit price comparison is the shopper's superpower.
-Supermarkets and apps rarely show price per 100g or per ml prominently - they rely on confusion between pack sizes to encourage purchasing the less economical option.
-A 750ml bottle of cooking oil at ₹120 vs a 1L bottle at ₹150 looks obviously cheaper, but the unit price reveals: ₹16/100ml vs ₹15/100ml - the larger bottle wins.
-This tool makes that math instant.
+Supermarkets and apps rarely display price per 100g or per ml prominently - they rely on the confusion between pack sizes to steer buyers toward less economical choices.
+A 750ml cooking oil bottle at ₹120 looks cheaper than a 1L bottle at ₹150, but the unit prices are ₹16/100ml versus ₹15/100ml - the larger bottle is actually better value.
+This tool makes that comparison instant across any number of items.

 Unit Price Comparison

-Convert all to same unit before comparing: 500g vs 1.5kg - convert both to per 100g · Price per piece = total price / number of pieces · Price per liter = total price / volume in liters
+Convert all to same unit before comparing: 500g vs 1.5kg - convert both to per 100g - Price per piece = total price / number of pieces - Price per litre = total price / volume in litres

 Worked Example